greg-raven/Impeachment-Chronicles/_posts/2019-12-02-this-is-the-single-best-argument-for-why-trump-should-be-impeached-and-removed.md

 ---
-title: 'This is the single best argument for why Trump should be impeached and removed'
+title: "This is the single best argument for why Trump should be impeached and removed"
 layout: post
 author:
 - R. J. Lyman